paysuper/paysuper-docs/content/docs/vat.md

 Services supplied from abroad which are delivered over the Internet or an electronic network and the nature of which renders their supply essentially automated and involving minimal human intervention, and impossible to ensure in the absence of information technology.

 When buying electronically supplied services online, VAT is due.
-The seller will charge the VAT rate applicable in the country where customer is established, has permanent address or usually reside.
+The seller will charge the VAT rate applicable in the country where the customer is established, has a permanent address or usually reside.

 **Example:** If a private person residing in Sweden makes use of a Japanese on-line library, Swedish VAT will have to be paid on the amount the Japanese company charges.